ColoredCow/portal/docs/prerequisites.md

 - For WAMP - Add your practice folder in c:/wamp/www folder.

 8. For both XAMP and WAMP:
-  If you’re asked to log in into your PHPMyAdmin, use the username “root” and enter your root password.
+  If you’re asked to log in into your phpMyAdmin, use the username “root” and enter your root password.
 If you haven’t set one yet, you can leave it blank.

   For MAMP:
   Name: This is the host name.
 The default host is ‘localhost’.